Bob Ladd: Research interests

 Alignment of pitch and segmentals Laboratory Phonology Tone Languages Language and music

 From the time of my PhD until the early 2000s, my research was focused on intonation and prosody.
 My Cornell PhD thesis was published in book form by Indiana University Press as The Structure of Intonational Meaning (1980).
 Probably the most important parts of the thesis were the chapters on accent placement, focus, deaccenting, etc. (see also 1980, 1983b).
-About the same time I presented a paper (1981) at the Chicago Linguistics Society about the intonation of English tag questions, in which I made an informal proposal about the semantics of negative questions that has subsequently acquired a life of its own in the formal semantics literature (in work by e.g. Han and Romero, Gunlogson, Holmberg, and Krifka).
+At about the same time, I presented a paper (1981) at the Chicago Linguistics Society about the intonation of English tag questions, in which I made an informal proposal about the semantics of negative questions that has subsequently acquired a life of its own in the formal semantics literature under the rubric "Ladd's ambiguity".

 However, after moving to Europe in 1981 I did little more on intonational meaning and pragmatics, except for a chapter in my book Intonational Phonology (and except insofar as my ideas about intonational meaning influenced the experimental work on intonation and emotion we did in Klaus Scherer's lab in Giessen, e.g. 1984c, 1985).
 Instead, much of my work has concentrated on intonational phonetics and phonology.
 One aspect of the phonetic work was the development of a model for synthetic intonation during my first several years in Edinburgh, in collaboration with others at the Centre for Speech Technology Research (CSTR), in particular Alex Monaghan.
 More important for my later work was a continuing theoretical critique of certain features of the mainstream Pierrehumbert analysis of English and its offshoot ToBI (e.g. 1983a, 1986, 1990a, 1993b , 2003a).
 A third aspect was experimental work on various aspects of intonational phonetics, especially pitch range (1985, 1988, 1994, 1997) and, somewhat later, the alignment of pitch and segmental features (1998, 2000b, 2003a, 2004, 2005, 2006a, 2006b, 2006d, 2009a, 2009b).

 Much of this work was brought together in my book Intonational Phonology, first published in 1996 by Cambridge University Press.
 A second edition of this book appeared in late 2008, and summarises most of what I have to say about intonation and prosody.
-The second edition includes new material on instrumental phonetic research on intonation and on the rapid developments in ToBI transcription systems, and has an associated web resource with sound files for all the examples in the book.
-(When you get to the web page, click on "Resources" - the sound files are then arranged by chapter.)
+The second edition includes new material on instrumental phonetic research on intonation and on the rapid developments in ToBI transcription systems, and an associated web resource with sound files for all the examples in the book.
+Outgrowths of the second edition include: a tutorial paper (2008d) on prosodic fieldwork, by Nikolaus Himmelmann and myself; a historical note (2015a) on Kenneth Pike and the four-level American structuralist analysis of intonation; and a critical review of ToBI (2022a) that appeared in Prosodic Theory and Practice, a collection of papers edited by Jonathan Barnes and Stefanie Shattuck-Hufnagel.
 A Chinese translation of the second edition appeared in 2022.
-A kind of outgrowth of the book is a tutorial paper (2008d) on prosodic fieldwork, by Nikolaus Himmelmann and myself, which appeared in Language Documentation and Conservation.
-More recently I published (2015a) a short historical note on the four-level American structuralist analysis of intonation, which appeared in Historiographica Linguistica; a further outgrowth of the book is a critical review of ToBI that appeared in Prosodic Theory and Practice, a collection of papers edited by Jonathan Barnes and Stefanie Shattuck-Hufnagel (2022a).

-Most recently I have returned to questions about the nature of stress and accent.
+I continue to be interested in questions about the nature of stress and accent.
 I have presented preliminary versions of my ideas at several summer school mini-courses since 2017 (see e.g. this course handout).
-A review article on this general topic by myself and Amalia Arvaniti recently appeared in the Annual Review of Linguistics.
+A review article on this general topic by myself and Amalia Arvaniti appeared in the Annual Review of Linguistics in 2023.

 My work on the alignment of pitch features with the segmental string was part of three externally-funded projects: